Environment Canterbury: Councillors (2019–2022)

-Councillors (2022–present)
+Councillors (2022–2025)

 The current composition of the board following the 2022 local elections is:

+On 3 May 2024, Cr Peter Scott stepped down from his position Environment Canterbury's chair after admitting he was illegally irrigating part of his South Canterbury farm during a Newstalk ZB radio interview.
+Environment Canterbury commissioned an independent investigation into Scott's activities.
+Cr Craig Pauling became acting chair following Scott's resignation.
+Scott resumed his role as chair in July, but stepped down again in September after it was revealed he had exceeded the speed limit 678 times in his council-provided car since January.

+Councillors (2025–2028)

 Chief executive

 Stefanie Rixecker was appointed Chief Executive in August 2020, taking over from Bill Bayfield who took up the position in June 2011.
 Dr. Bryan Jenkins was the chief executive from June 2003.

 Regional parks

 The council operates four regional parks.